 How to Engage and Entertain Your Little Ones

-As a mama of littles ones, it can be difficult to find activities that keep them engaged and entertained.
+As a mama, it can be difficult to find activities that engage and entertain your little ones.
 They get bored very easily, making it nearly impossible to keep their attention for any length of time.
 I’ve been there; and when you need quiet time of your own, or time to get things accomplished, it cannot be done unless your children are busy doing their own activities.
 The easy solution is to put them in front of a screen, but easy is not always best.
 I want my children to use their minds and senses to explore the world around them and to develop a love for learning in the process.

 How can I Keep My Little Ones Engaged and Entertained?